-3703 Small Group Discussion
+3703 Small Group Discussion (Offered as needed)

 Prerequisite: COMM 1113.
 Leadership training through the study of oral communication and decision-making.
 Relationship of oral communication and discussion techniques to problem-solving, decision-making, conflict resolution, and patterns of leadership in small groups.
 Cross-listed as Mgmt and Comm 3703.